Sport in Italy: Volleyball

 Volleyball (pallavolo in Italian) is played by a lot of amateur players.
 The Italian Volleyball League and Italian Women's Volleyball League are held since 1946.
 Modena Volley won 12 neb's titles, Volley Treviso nine, and Parma eight.
 Teodora Pallavolo Ravenna won 11 women's titles, Bergamo eight, and Audax Modena five.

 In the CEV Champions League, Modena and Treviso won four titles each, Porto Ravenna and Trentino Volley three, Parma two, and CUS Torino and Volley Lube one.
 In the CEV Women's Champions League, Bergamo won seven titles, Olimpia Teodora Ravenna Sirio Perugia and Matera two each, and Modena and Casalmaggiore won one each.

 The Italy men's national volleyball team is one of the most successful national teams in the history of volleyball, having won four World Championships (1990, 1994, 1998 and 2022), seven European Championships (1989, 1993, 1995, 1999, 2003, 2005 and 2021), one World Cup (1995) and eight World League (1990, 1991, 1992, 1994, 1995, 1997, 1999 and 2000).
 The Italy women's national volleyball team won the FIVB Volleyball Women's World Championship once (2002), the Women's European Volleyball Championship three times (2007, 2009 and 2021) and the FIVB Volleyball Women's Nations League once (2022).

 The Italian national teams have won both the 2021 Women's European Volleyball Championship and Men's European Volleyball Championship in the same year.
 This also makes them the only country to have won the UEFA European Championship, Women's European Volleyball Championship and Men's European Volleyball Championship all in the same year.
 Italy featured a women's national team in beach volleyball that competed at the 2018–2020 CEV Beach Volleyball Continental Cup.

+Attendances

+The average attendance per top-flight league season and the volleyball club with the highest average attendance: